CBIC Remote Proctor Testing Policy

 Responsibility of the Candidate

 Candidates are responsible for ensuring that they meet the minimum system requirements and running a system check prior to their testing day.
-Any necessary special accommodations requests must be submitted and approved to CBIC prior to scheduling the exam.
+Any ADA accommodation requests must be submitted to CBIC at the time of application.
+Certain accommodation requests may not be available via ProProctor™ and require testing in a physical testing center.

 System Requirements